 If you heard this full, mature tone in isolation, you’d probably think it came from a more expensive guitar.
 But you don’t need to be rich to get a rich tone.

-Guitarists say it’s easy to fret and sounds excellent for the price point.
+This guitar is easy to fret and sounds excellent for the price point.
 While some say it sounds too bright, that’s a matter of preference.
-This is why the Seagull S6 has 4.6 out of 5 stars on Amazon.

 Seagull S6 VS Yamaha FG830